-- Any excess amount paid as purchase consideration as shown by the difference V. between the amount recorded as share capital issued and other amounts paid as purchase price to transferor company's shareholders and the amount of share capital of the transferor company should be adjusted in reserves. - VI.
-Pooling of interest methods has no specific effect company should be adjusted company.
+V. Any excess amount paid as purchase consideration as shown by the difference between the amount recorded as share capital issued and other amounts paid as purchase price to transferor company's shareholders and the amount of share capital of the transferor company should be adjusted in reserves.